Need an affordable and reliable monitor for business and office-related work?

 Alternatives

-If you have a laptop that supports USB-C PD and/or want a higher refresh rate, check out the Philips 346E2CUAE with 100Hz and USB-C 65W PD for ~$450.
+If you have a laptop that supports USB-C PD and/or want a model with an IPS panel, check out the LG 34WQ73A with 75Hz.

 Best High-End Office Monitors